NagaLakshmi477/docker/notes.md

 # how can you push the images to docker hub
 log into dockerhub:

-docker login -u lakshmi315

-docker push label
+docker login -u lakshmireddy77 docker push URL/username/imagename:version docker push label

-it will give an error. for this we need to retag the lables docker tag label:v1 lakshmi315/label:v1 docker push lakshmi315/label:v1
+it will give an error. for this we need to retag the lables docker tag label:v1 lakshmi315/label:v1 ---> 1st adding the tags then push docker push lakshmi315/label:v1

 EXPOSE: